Mindful Presenting offers far more than the key to speaking with confidence, presence and impact.

 Negative and unhelpful thoughts aren’t exclusive to public speaking and presenters; we all experience them across many areas of our lives.

-Wouldn’t it be helpful if we could respond to them with greater emotional intelligence rather than automatically reacting to them the way we may have always done?
+Wouldn’t it be helpful if we could respond to them with greater emotional intelligence.
+Most of us are conditioned to automatically react to events the way we may have always done?

 If we can learn how to be truly present in the room with our audience, imagine what would happen if we could take that level of presence into other areas of our lives as well.